Bamboooz/SysInfo32/README.md

 Application Is Using OSHI is a free JNA-based (native) Operating System and Hardware Information, Link Here -> https://github.com/oshi/oshi

 STILL WORKING ON PROJECT, DOWNLOAD IS AVAILABLE BUT A LOT STUFF DONT WORK (THEY ARE NOT FINISHED) !!!
+If You Want Just Jar App, Just Download Everything, Take .Jar App Off Folder, And Delete Rest Of Downloaded Stuff.

 # Author
 @Bamboooz